 Define localização actual

-Extending across 7382 square miles (19119 square kilometres), Denali National Park offers the best in Alaskan natural beauty and outdoor adventure.
+Extending across 7382 square miles (19119 square kilometres), Denali National Park offers the best in Alaskan natural attractions and outdoor adventure.
 Surrounding Denali, North America’s highest peak, the park is riddled with snow-clad mountains, Taiga and Tundra forests, reflective lakes and grasslands.
 It is home to animal species like grizzly bear, arctic warbler, dall sheep, waxwing, lynx and wolverine.
-These lakes and their shores harbor a melange of fascinating marine creatures like wood frogs, Arctic graylings and trouts, among others.
+These lakes and their shores harbor a mélange of fascinating marine creatures like wood frogs, Arctic graylings and trout's, among others.
 Miles of trails meander through the snowy mountains and dense forests, unraveling nature's extreme and intense silhouettes.
 Winter sports are extremely popular here, including cross-country skiing and dog-sledding, and so are an array of adventurous activities like cycling trips, backpacking, photographic tours, fishing and hunting.
 One magnificent landscape gives way to another at this park which is a stirring canvas of unabashed wilderness.

 The expansive Katmai National Park and Preserve is regarded for its distinct Valley of Ten Thousand Smokes, grizzly bears and a dramatic volcanic landscape.
 Burrowed in Southern Alaska, the park was designated a National Monument in 1918.
 Salmon swim through meandering streams and brown bears sleepily voyage through the park's undulating terrains.
 A site favored by intrepid adventurers, this park is fringed by a tapestry of mighty mountains and hosts myriad activities like hiking, backpacking, back-country skiing and fishing, kayaking and boat tours.
 Among the large spectrum of wildlife residing here, gray wolves, weavers, porcupines, sea lions and sea otters also inhabit the park's diverse environments.
 With abundant natural features, this entrancing park is also home to a treasury of crater lakes and lava domes.
 The Katmai National Park is a historical and geological marvel par excellence.

 Established in 1980, Kenai Fjords National Park protects 669,984 acres (271,133 hectares) of the coast of the Kenai Peninsula.
 The remote and largely inaccessible wilderness preserves one of Alaska's most spectacular swathes of land, where snow-capped mountains descend into lush forests teeming with wildlife.
 Over 40 glaciers flow from the Harding Icefield, carving the coast into a rippling series of fjords.
-Bears, coyotes, and mountain goats roam the land, while the skies are the domain of many rare species of birds.
-Its waters too host a variety of marine life, including sea lions, otters, and whales.
+Bears, coyotes and mountain goats roam the land, while the skies are the domain of many rare species of birds.
+Its waters too host a variety of marine life, including sea lions, otters and whales.
 The Exit Glacier is the only one of the park's many that is accessible by road, while more seasoned hikers can venture onto the Icefield.

 The Sitka National Historical Park portrays the history of Russian explorers who inhabited this land centuries ago.
 The park carries remains of the 1804 Battle of Sitka, where the Russian fur traders had clashed against the indigenous tribes.
 Today, the park is governed by the National Park Service and is regarded as one of the oldest surviving National Monuments in the state.
 The Native totem poles and the Russian Bishop's House at the park add rich cultural heritage to the spectacular natural scenery.